harveyr/cronrecon/README.md

 cronrecon
 =========

 Crontab examiner.
+It reports upcoming jobs in a crontab file.
 This was a timed test problem from many moons ago.